What is Surgical Trauma?

 Optimal Anesthesia and Pain Management

-Collaborating with anesthesiologists to provide appropriate anesthesia and perioperative pain management can help reduce the impact of “what is surgical trauma.”
+Collaborating with anesthesiologists to provide appropriate anesthesia and perioperative pain management can help reduce the impact of surgical trauma.

 Strict Aseptic Technique